 In a market with largely standardised products, cost leadership is a key factor for success.
-In addition to our consistent focus on cost cutting programmes, emphasis is placed on continual improvement of operational performance at individual production sites.
+In addition to our consistent focus on cost cutting programmes, emphasis is placed on continuous improvement of operational performance at individual production sites.
 We engage in intensive benchmarking both internally and in relation to competitors, in order to identify optimisation potentials.
-When it comes to investment, we also aim to keep costs as low as possible through a combination of HeidelbergCement’s engineering and low-cost suppliers worldwide for machines, equipment, and services.
+Following the acquisition of Italcementi, we particularly focus also on the leverage of synergies.
+When it comes to investment, we also aim to keep costs as low as possible through a combination of HeidelbergCement’s engineering competence and low-cost suppliers worldwide for machines, equipment, and services.

 Performance Culture and Local Responsibility